byllc/human_activity_analysis/CODEBOOK.md

 ### Transformations

-Training and Test data sets were  merged columnwise and  than the measurements were extracted for mean, standard deviation for each measurement.
+Training and Test data sets were  merged columnwise and the measurements were extracted for mean, standard deviation for each measurement.
 The headers/Variables were labeled with descriptive names and results were output as an indepenent tidy data set in the ./out directory